 - The Caribbean Carnival which takes place in August is full of colour and music.

-- Lastly, the International Music Festival is held in September and brings together the best of jazz, world and classical music to the Midlands.
+- Lastly, the International Music Festival is held on 21 Sept 2017 – 23 Sept 2017 and brings together the best of jazz, world and classical music to the Midlands.